bonsai-rx/docs/articles/cli.md

 ___
 &nbsp;
 ### Specifying layout files
-As of Bonsai version 2.6.1, it is possible to specify the layout file to run the workflow with, when using the ```--no-editor mode```.
+As of Bonsai version 2.6.1, it is possible to specify the layout file with which to run the workflow, by using the --no-editor mode.
 This is especially useful when the same workflow is meant to be run several times in parallel (e.g. multiple identical behavior rigs).

 The general syntax is: